-When it came time to select a college, there was only one school that could offer a weather experience as well as a weather education: the University of Oklahoma.
+When it came time to select a college, there was only one school that could offer a weather experience as well as a weather education - The University of Oklahoma.
 After years of storm chasing from Texas to South Dakota, and interning at TV stations in Oklahoma City, Boston and Atlanta, it was time to hit the airwaves.

-Though he is a snow lover who was perfectly happy with the D.C. area's record-setting snowfall in the winter of 2009-2010, his most memorable weather experience was the May 3, 1999 tornado outbreak while he was working for KOKH-TV in Oklahoma City.
-On that terrible day, central Oklahoma experienced more than 60 tornadoes that claimed the lives of 50 people and caused $1.9 billion in damage.
-Bell and his co-workers at KOKH provided nonstop coverage of the storms for almost nine straight hours.
-His efforts garnered him the Governor's Humanitarian Award for Outstanding Service, which was presented to him by Oklahoma Gov. Frank Keating on June 23, 1999.
+Though he is a snow-lover who was perfectly happy with Washington's record-setting snowfall in the winter of 2009-10, his most memorable weather experience was working the May 3, 1999 tornado outbreak while working for KOKH-TV in Oklahoma City.
+On that terrible day, central Oklahoma experienced more than 60 tornadoes that claimed the lives of 50 people and did $1.9 billion in damage.
+Bell, and his co-workers at KOKH, did non-stop coverage of the storms for almost 9 straight hours.
+His efforts garnered him the "Governor's Humanitarian Award for Outstanding Service" which was presented to him by Oklahoma Governor Frank Keating on June 23, 1999.

 When not focusing on the forecast, Bell is an avid distance runner.
-He has completed the Marine Corps Marathon in D.C. three times and hopes to keep running it every year.
-When the weather is nice, he can often be seen cruising downtown D.C. in his vintage 1962 Corvette.
+He has completed the Marine Corps Marathon in D.C.
+3 times and hopes to keep running it every year.
+When the weather is nice he can often be seen cruising downtown D.C. in his vintage 1962 Corvette.
 Having owned the car for 15 years, he has still only driven it with the top up a handful of times.

 Chuck, his partner and their 2 dogs live in Washington, D.C.